bheimbu/evolutionary_ecology/README.rst

 Welcome to M.Biodiv.441 Evolutionary Ecology
 ============================================

-This GitHub page includes the link to the documentation on `Read the Docs <https://about.readthedocs.com/?ref=readthedocs.com>`_.
+This GitHub page includes the link to the documentation created with `Read the Docs <https://about.readthedocs.com/?ref=readthedocs.com>`_.

 See the course material here: